adharshchottu/upsc-notes/content/blog/indian-economy-natural-resources.md

 4. Participatory approach: The policy emphasizes the importance of involving all stakeholders, including the public, in the management of water resources.
 5. Pricing and regulation: The policy advocates the need for appropriate pricing and regulation of water use to ensure optimal allocation and efficient use of water resources.
 6. Inter-state and international cooperation: The policy recognizes the need for cooperation and coordination among states and with neighbouring countries for the optimal management of water resources.

+## Forest resources

+According to the India State of Forest Report 2019, the total forest and tree cover in India is 80.73 million hectares, which is 24.56% of the geographical area of the country. per capita forest area in India is only 0.08 ha as against the world average of 0.6 ha.

+Forestry provides a range of benefits, including:

+1. Environmental benefits: Forests play a critical role in maintaining ecological balance by absorbing carbon dioxide, reducing soil erosion, preventing desertification, and regulating water cycles.
+2. Economic benefits: Forestry provides livelihood opportunities for people living in and around forested areas through timber production, non-timber forest produce (NTFP) collection, and ecotourism.
+3. Social benefits: Forests are a source of cultural and spiritual significance, providing people with a sense of identity and community.
+4. Biodiversity conservation: Forests are home to a large number of plant and animal species, and conserving forests is crucial for preserving biodiversity.
+5. Climate change mitigation: Forests absorb and store carbon, helping to mitigate the impacts of climate change.
+6. Disaster risk reduction: Forests provide natural protection against disasters like floods, landslides, and droughts.

+Overall, forestry plays a critical role in sustainable development and is an important part of efforts to promote environmental, economic, and social sustainability.

+The **National Forest Policy** of India was first introduced in **_1952_** and revised in 1988.
+The policy aims to ensure environmental stability and maintain ecological balance by preserving the forests and their natural resources.
+It outlines the government's approach to forest conservation, management, and development, and provides guidelines for sustainable forest utilization.
+Some of the key objectives of the policy are to:

+1. Maintain environmental stability and ecological balance, including soil conservation and watershed management.
+2. Meet the basic needs of fuel, fodder, and small timber of the rural and tribal communities.
+3. Increase forest and tree cover to a minimum of one-third of the geographical area of the country.
+4. Encourage efficient utilization of forest produce and minimize waste.
+5. Promote the participation of people in managing forests and protecting their resources.
+6. Promote afforestation and reforestation programs on degraded and denuded lands.
+7. Establish national parks, wildlife reserves, and protected areas for the conservation of wildlife and its habitat.
+8. Encourage research and training in forestry and related fields.
+9. Promote the development of industries based on forest produce and forest-based eco-tourism.

+The National Forest Policy of 1952 recognized the role of forests in meeting the needs of the people and promoting economic development.
+The policy provided a framework for the sustainable use and conservation of forest resources and recognized the importance of involving local communities in forest management.
+The policy has been revised to reflect changing priorities and circumstances, including the growing concerns over climate change and the need for sustainable development.